SaiAshish9/SpringBoot-DigitalOcean/README.md

 15. Install Tomcat using below step's
 16. Go to <ip>/manager/html
 17. Enter username and password as admin
+18. Add 	<packaging>war</packaging> to pom.xml inside spring boot application
+19. Right click on project > Run As > Maven Install
+20. war file will be generated inside target directory
+21. Go to <ip>:8081
 ```

 ## Tomact 8.5 Installation